xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

 - Try running some commands such as, cd, ls, ls -a, mkdir, pwd.
-- You could try these commands for example,
+- You could try this command for example,

 ![pic of example commands](https://user-images.githubusercontent.com/92359561/151492560-6af7784b-fd94-4f0f-b98f-2d672b283183.png)